ahmedammar619/AID-RL/README.md

 - Location proximity
 - Vehicle capacity matching
 - Historical volunteer–recipient pair preferences
-- Efficient grouping of nearby recipients using clustering (DBSCAN)
+- Efficient grouping of nearby recipients using clustering (HDBSCAN)
 - Admin feedback on assignment quality

 The system produces a final, optimized assignment of all recipients to volunteers once a month, with the option to run a second time after admin review.